plausible/website/_changes/2020-12-29-sticky-header.md

 layout: change
 title: Sticky header is here for easier filtering
 ---
-You told us you loved our sticky header idea so it is now live! 😍 It makes it easier to:
+You told us you loved the sticky header concept so it is now live! 😍 It makes it easier to:

 * See the chosen time period and switch dates
 * See the chosen filters and clear filters